Transportation in Montreal: Réseau express métropolitain

 On 22 April 2016 the forthcoming automated rapid transit system, the Réseau express métropolitain, was unveiled.
 Groundbreaking occurred 12 April 2018, and construction of the 67 km network – consisting of three branches, 26 stations, and the conversion of the region's busiest commuter railway – commenced the following month.
-The first phase for five stations was opened on July 31, 2023 which will follow by the next two phases in 2024, becoming the fourth largest automated rapid transit network after the Dubai Metro, the Singapore Mass Rapid Transit, and the Vancouver SkyTrain.
+The first phase for five stations was opened on July 31, 2023 with a second phase opened at the end of 2025.
+Seven more stations are slated to open, becoming the fourth largest automated rapid transit network after the Dubai Metro, the Singapore Mass Rapid Transit, and the Vancouver SkyTrain.
 Most of it will be financed by pension fund manager Caisse de dépôt et placement du Québec.

 Statistics

 The average amount of time people spend commuting with public transit in Montreal, for example to and from work, on a weekday is 87 min.
 29.% of public transit riders, ride for more than 2 hours every day.
 The average amount of time people wait at a stop or station for public transit is 14 min, while 17% of riders wait for over 20 minutes on average every day.
 The average distance people usually ride in a single trip with public transit is 7.7 km, while 17% travel for over 12 km in a single direction.